Premature burial: Wars

-It has been used during wars and by mafia organizations.
+Premature burial has been used during wars and by mafia organizations.

 Serbian officials are documented to have buried living Bulgarian civilians from Pehčevo (now in the Republic of North Macedonia) during the Balkan Wars.
 During World War II, Japanese soldiers were documented to have buried living Chinese civilians, notably during the Nanking Massacre.
 This method of execution was also used by German leaders against Jews in Ukraine and Belarus during World War II.

 During the Algerian War, French troops used to bury Algerian prisoners or civilians alive.

 During the Vietnam War, live burials by the Viet Cong were documented during the massacre at Huế in 1968.

 During the Gulf War, Iraqi soldiers were knowingly buried alive by American tanks of the First Infantry Division shoveling earth into their trenches.
 Estimates for the number of soldiers killed this way vary: one source puts it at "between 80 and 250", while Colonel Anthony Moreno suggested it may have been thousands.

-In 2014, ISIS buried Yazidi women and children alive in an attempt to annihilate the Yazidi tribe.
+In 2014, ISIS buried Yazidi women and children alive in an attempt to annihilate the Yazidi religion.